Rename Image Files with the Item Identifier

 -

-Add .default to a file name before the file extension to make it the default image for that item.
-The default displays in search results and is first displayed on the product details page.
+To set a default image, add .default before the file extension.
+This default image appears in search results and is the first image shown on the product details page.

 Example: OM5447_media-blue-01.default.jpg